gather-data/gather-public/content/docs/setting-up.md

 **Order check \[INSERT LINK]**

 **Configuring actions through Builder**\
-In order to configure changes to Modules and Actions, you have to be in "Configure" mode.
+In order to add and modify Actions, you have to be in "Configure" mode.

 **Invite your developer**\
 On the left side navigation bar, go to Team Settings > Members.
 Then click "Invite New Member".
 You should see their name and email pop up in the Invites section.